britishgas-engineering/bg-select/README.md

 ```

+To catch the selected value use `onSelectChange` action.

 For working example please check the github io page

 ## Installation